Sartaglo/tournamentorganizer/README.md

 3. Update [this line](
 https://github.com/Sartaglo/tournamentorganizer/blob/541b5ae1b7a97f774146ed3340f0c794c04c020d/act-on-message.js#L551)
 in the code to whomever you wish the bot to respond to.
+4. Switch to the `local-setup` branch.
-3. Run `npm install` in this directory and then run `npm start`.
+5. Run `npm install` in this directory and then run `npm start`.
-4. Navigate to provided URL to authorize your Google account, bypassing the verification warning as explained [here]( https://developers.google.com/docs/api/quickstart/nodejs#this_app_isnt_verified), and then enter the provided access code.
+6. Navigate to provided URL to authorize your Google account, bypassing the verification warning as explained [here]( https://developers.google.com/docs/api/quickstart/nodejs#this_app_isnt_verified), and then enter the provided access code.
 This will create `googleapis-token.json` for repeated use.
-5. Add your bot to a server and permit it to send and receive messages in the channels of your choosing.
+7. Add your bot to a server and permit it to send and receive messages in the channels of your choosing.

 ## Commands